King Baudouin Foundation: Domains of action

 In 2021, the King Baudouin Foundation and the Funds it administers provided 132.541.857 euro in support to 1.448 individuals and 3.508 organizations.
 KBF also organises debates on important social issues, shares research results through free publications, enters into partnerships, and encourages philanthropy, in Belgium, in Europe and at the international level.

+As of data covering grants in 2024/2025, The KBF is the 9th most generous philanthropic foundation in Europe.
+In 2025, the KBF supported more than 7000 organisations; with €25 million targeted at projects aiming to improve social justice and wellbeing.

 Ukraine Aid

 Following the start of the Russian invasion of Ukraine, the King Baudouin Foundation provided support to Ukraine through the Caritas International network.
 In 2022, the King Baudouin Foundation provided €1.23 million for Caritas Ukraine, a Ukrainian Catholic not-for-profit and humanitarian relief organisation.

 In 2022, the foundation supported Ukrainian researchers whose work has been disrupted by the war, providing scholarships for research in the European Union (in cooperation with European Policy Centre).

 In 2023, the King Baudouin Foundation, in partnership with the Schréder Together fund, supported the reconstruction of Borodianka, a Ukrainian town heavily damaged by the Russian invasion.
 The initiative included developing a city lighting plan and installing over 100 energy-efficient street lights.